Going the distance: Enduro race comes to the fair - Austin Daily Herald

 Going the distance: Enduro race comes to the fair

-The engines were roaring, the mud was flying and the steel was colliding at the grandstand at the Mower County Fair Wednesday night.
+The engines were roaring, the mud was flying and the steel was colliding at the grandstand of the Mower County Fair Wednesday night.

 The track was flooded with enduro racers that weren’t necessarily looking to be the fastest car on the track.
 Instead, they were looking to last the longest.